Yellow-Spotted River Turtles Time Nesting Around the Full Moon

 Read more →

-Cleopatra lived closer in time to the Moon landing than to the construction of the Great Pyramid of Giza.
+The article explains that Cleopatra lived much closer in time to the Moon landing than to the construction of the Great Pyramid of Giza.

 Read more →